Chelsea 5-1 Sunderland

 Chelsea cap a superb season

-The stats behind Chelsea's success this season are impressive: 30 wins in total, 15 victories out of 16 at home, 83 points from the last 96 available to them and 85 goals scored, making this their second-best ever Premier League season in front of goal.
+The stats behind Chelsea's success this season are impressive: 30 wins in total, 15 victories in their last 16 at home, 83 points from the last 96 available to them and 85 goals scored, making this their second-best ever Premier League season in front of goal.

-Admittedly, the Blues hugely underachieved during last season's title defence, but this has been an impressive and emphatic return to form for which Conte must take much of the plaudits.
+Admittedly, the Blues hugely underachieved during last season's title defence, but this has been an impressive and emphatic return to form for which Conte must take much of the credit.

 The Italian has restructured the side, most notably through his adoption of a 3-4-3 formation in the aftermath of September's 3-0 loss at Arsenal, and restored their swagger - something that was fully evident in Sunday's final fixture.

-Sunderland briefly went off script with Manquillo's opener - coming from a Seb Larsson free-kick - but once Willian had restored parity there was only ever going to be one winner.
+Sunderland briefly went off script with Manquillo's opener - coming from a Seb Larsson free-kick - but once Willian had equalised there was only ever going to be one winner.

-Playing within themselves, Chelsea were still way too good for the Black Cats, fashioning 28 shots to their opponent's seven.
+Playing within themselves, Chelsea were still way too good for the Black Cats, fashioning 28 shots to their opponents' seven.
 The only surprise was that they did not take more of them prior to the floodgates opening late on thanks to Hazard, Pedro and Batshuayi.

 The latter's late-season contribution is further proof that all is well at Stamford Bridge right now.
 Restricted to cameo appearances for much of his first season in England, the Belgian striker has shown in the last three games he is capable of replacing Diego Costa, who continues to be linked with a summer move to China.

-The Blues still have the chance to make Conte's debut season a double-winning one when they take on Arsenal in the FA Cup final at Wembley next Saturday.
+The Blues still have the chance to make Conte's debut season a Double-winning one when they take on Arsenal in the FA Cup final at Wembley next Saturday.

 Terry says goodbye in style